Vedant-Lotia-007/Project-Final-Year/README.md

 # Tomato Disease Classifier:

 ## Overview
-The Tomato Disease Classifier is an Android application developed to help farmers easily diagnose diseases affecting their tomato plants.
+The final year undergraduate project, Tomato Disease Classifier is an Android application developed to help farmers easily diagnose diseases affecting their tomato plants.
 Utilizing the power of Convolutional Neural Networks (CNNs) and a vast dataset of tomato plant images, this application achieves high accuracy rates in real-time disease classification.
 The application is backed by a FastAPI for efficient communication and uses a TensorFlow Lite model for seamless integration and performance on Android devices.

 ## Features
 - Real-time tomato disease classification using images.